what is medicare part a

 • Physical, occupational therapy, and dietary counseling.

-• Short-term inpatient care if necessary for managing pain or symptoms.
+• Short-term inpatient care, if necessary, for managing pain or symptoms.

 • Short-term respite care.